 We want to be able to test both of those profiles in our scratch org, so we set up an override connection for each.
 Here are two options – the first using aliases (preferred/simpler) and the second with usernames.

-If you set up your ProvarDXTM property file with an alias that you can use for any scratch org you want to test, plus the connection overrides, then you won’t have to change the property file unless you want to change the specific tests being run or any of the execution settings (under the environment section in the properties file – browser, test environment, etc.).
+Set up your ProvarDXTM property file with an alias you can use for any scratch org you want to test, plus the connection overrides.
+You won’t have to change the property file unless you want to change the specific tests or execution settings (under the environment section in the properties file – browser, test environment, etc.).
 You can use the property file to execute any test in that Provar workspace.

 Step 5: Try ProvarDXTM (it’s amazingly easy)

-This blog is just a quick summary that will hopefully encourage you to check out ProvarDXTM.
-As you would expect from Provar, there are plenty of ways to optimize ProvarDXTM once you’ve got the basic set up in place.
+This blog is a quick summary of simplifying SalesforceDX test automation that hopefully encourages you to check out ProvarDXTM.
+As you would expect from Provar, there are plenty of ways to optimize ProvarDXTM once you’ve got the basic setup.
 Caching metadata for faster execution and pre-compiling page objects are two examples.
 For details, please take a look at this documentation.

 For more information, check out www.provartesting.com/provardx.